LSU-UE4/UE5-Level-Design/long-jump/README.md

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

 Lets move to an empty side of the level where you will put the platforms.
 Duplicate a new title on top of that area and call it `Long Jumps`.
 Create a new folder called `Jump Ramps` in the **World Outliner** and move the text into it.
-Rename the text appropriately to `Long Jump Title 1` and `Long Jump Title 2` .
+Rename the text appropriately to `Long Jump Title` and `Long Jump Title2` .

 ![Add long jump text to empty part of level](images/longJumps.png)